-Welcome to my site here on the web!
-I’m Bernie Lubbers and I’m known as The Whiskey Professor.
-I wrote a book on bourbon titled, “Bourbon Whiskey-Our Native Spirit”, and I’m also the Ambassador for American Whisky for Heaven Hill Distillery in Bardstown, KY.
-My job is to sit on airplanes, and stay in hotels…but it’s my honor and privilege to promote great brands like Evan Williams, Elijah Craig, Larceny, Old Fitzgerald, Bernheim Wheat, Rittenhouse Rye, Parker’s Heritage, Henry McKenna, a TON of Bonded Bourbons in the Heaven Hill portfolio.
-But something you’ll learn is that all bourbons are pretty damn special in my world.
+Hi there everybody; I’m Bernie Lubbers and I’m known as The Whiskey Professor.
+I work for Heaven Hill Brands in Bardstown and Louisville, Kentucky where it is my pleasure to represent great brands like Evan Williams, Elijah Craig, Larceny, Old Fitzgerald, Bernheim Wheat, Rittenhouse Rye, Parker’s Heritage, Henry McKenna, & just a TON of Bottled In Bond Bourbons in our portfolio.
+I’m honored to work with our master distillers, Parker Beam, Craig Beam, Denny Potter, and Charlie Downs…but something you’ll learn is that all master distillers and their bourbons are pretty damn special in my world.
 I wanted to have a forum to share some of my insights from working the Bourbon/Whisk[e]y Trail.
-I travel over 100,000 miles each year educating folks about out native spirit; BOURBON.
+Last year I traveled over 150,000 miles preaching and teaching the world about BOURBON and AMERICAN WHISKEY.

-You’ll also be able to see my calendar and where you can join me for a tasting, or book signing – and OH, speaking of that, like i said I wrote a book, “Bourbon Whiskey-Our Native Spirit” and you can order a copy from this site as well!
+These are articles I publish and I rank in terms of level of knowledge from 101 to 401 and Graduate Courses. you can also access my calendar here and see where you can join me for a tasting, or book signing – and OH, speaking of that, I wrote a book, “Bourbon Whiskey-Our Native Spirit” and you can order a copy from this site as well!
 I’d be happy to sign it for you too, so just let let me know how you want it made out, and I’ll do so.
 And if you’d like one in e-format, it’s now available for kindle and Nook!

 Travel the Whiskey Trail and around the country with Bernie Lubbers as he reveals the history and process of making and selling America’s spirit.